heilaaks/snippy/docs/source/development.rst

 ~~~~~~~~~~~~~~~~~

 Shell completion testing is done by manually testing the commands.
 Install
-the Snippy tool and Bash completion scripts with below examples.
+the Snippy tool and Bash completion scripts with the below examples.

 .. code:: bash